WordPress vs Adobe Dreamweaver: Which Platform Wins for You?

 You pulled a model.
 If you opt for an annual commitment, you’ll pay at least $20.99 monthly for the single plan.
 If you want the entire Creative Cloud suite, including Photoshop and Illustrator, you pay $52.99 monthly.

 This might sound steep for some—especially small business owners who are starting—but our capabilities are designed for serious developers.
-You can do complex coding and management better than with responsiveness.
+You can handle complex coding and management more effectively than with responsiveness.

 Whatever platform you choose, Auto Page Rank is a clear win.
 WordPress can assist in tracking how your plugins and themes impact the site’s SEO performance.

 Dreamweaver helps you see how your site performs post-launch.
-This means that when you know the person diving deep into you and coding with Dreamweaver, you cannot focus on design but on how the design interacts.
+This means that when you’re working closely with someone who dives deep into you and codes with Dreamweaver, you cannot focus on design, but on how the design interacts.

 Alternatives and Competitors